Tanmay41/Book/README.md

     git clone https://github.com/Tanmay41/Book
     ```

-2. Install the required dependencies.
+2. CD into the repo

     ```shell
+    cd book
+    ```

+3. Install the required dependencies.

+    ```shell
     npm install
     ```
-3. Set up your PostgreSQL database and update the database connection details in your code.
+4. Set up your PostgreSQL database and update the database connection details in your code.

-4. Start the application.
+5. Start the application.

     ```shell
     nodemon index.js